cs-ed/impacts-krempaskyk/README.md

             </ol>
         </ul>
         <p><b><u> Lesson 5.10 Impacts of CS Web Searches</u></b></p>
-        <p style="padding-left: 25px; line-height: 0x;">You can examine students’ work on their reflection portfolio entries to assess their progress on the following learning objectives.
+        <p style="padding-left: 25px; line-height: 0x;">You can examine students’ work on their reflections to assess their progress on the following learning objectives.
 If students are able to do what is listed there, they are ready to move on to the next lesson.</p>
         <ul style="list-style-type: none">
-            <li><b>Reflection in Portfolio:</b></li>
+            <li><b><a href="https://1drv.ms/w/s!Ai4rrtIykb3V8AMAt-jSCdD7jzq7?e=74f1wG">Reflection</a> in Portfolio:</b></li>
             <li><b>Explore Curricular Activities:</b></li>
             <ol start="1">
                 <li>How do web search tools make it more efficient to find information?</li>